algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 #### C. Technical constraints

-The program is implemented by the technique of TDD[^13].
+1. The tanks :

+Tanks cannot be half full.
+They must be either empty or completely full.
+This constraint must be taken into account with great importance, as oxidation[^13] of the wine must be avoided.

+2. The Complexity :

 The most important thing to consider throughout the project is to have an `O(X)` with X = `1`, `log n` or `n`.
 The values to be avoided absolutely for the efficiency of the program, is an `O(X)` with X = `n²`, `2^n` and `n!`.

-1. C# coding convention :
+3. C# coding convention :

 | Notation | How | Usage | Exemple |
 | :-: | :-: | :-: | :-: |